wardch/wardch.github.io/_posts/2015-07-14-DBC-Survival-Guide.md

 <li>I thought POODR was a little heavy, so was Ducketts CSS/HTML, JS book.
 Don't get me wrong they're great to read if you have the time.
 But if you feel like there is a lot of other stuff going on, then just try and skim chapters and their content and go for like a 50% comprehnesion plus.
 It's honestly better then knowing nothing.
 And if you don't have time to skim, just google around for a blog about what the essence of what POODR is about.</li>

 <li>Get headspace, those 10 free meditations were like a lifeline for me at times at DBC when I could feel myself becoming sort of snappy with myself and others.
 I ended up buying the app and I would always find some peace when DBC was getting too stressful by dipping into the meditation room at lunch for 15 mins to become mentally happy and relaxed again!</li>

+<li>If your in the SF location find <b>Sherif and talk to him about learning</b> and how you learn and ask for advice for how to learn effectively.
+Sherif is an incredibly inspiring teacher who is extremly passionate about teaching.
+You'll get a lot of value by just walking up to him, introducing yourself and asking him for tips on learning.
+He'll be happy to share his thoughts!</li>

 <li>Everyday try and choose to <b>enjoy the craziness and confusion</b>!
 It's gonna be a slight emotional rollercoaster every day, but like sky diving you can either choose to be scared or excited as you jump out of the plane which is the start of phase 1! </li>